anipmehta/BlockChain/README.md

 ** Implementation of Bitcoin Protocol in Elixir**

 Functionalities Implemented:
-1) Mining of blocks with given difficulty/threshold
+1) Mining of blocks with given difficulty/threshold using Bitcoin Protocol
-2) Adding a transaction to the blockchain
+2) Adding transactions to the blockchain
-3) Verify the transaction and ability to display the User's balance(wallet)
+3) Verify the validity of transactions and ability to display the User's balance(wallet)
+4) Bonus: Mining reward functionality has also been implemented to reward the miners of the block

+Unit Testcases:

+1.block_test.exs